vk-cs/docs-public/docs/en/main/additionals/special/1cgrm/1cgrm-about/1cgrm-about.md

-With the help of ready-made infrastructure solutions, VK CS, in partnership with 1C Firm, provides an opportunity to quickly connect the entire range of cloud solutions for your business: from cloud infrastructure to end applications that support the business.
+With the help of ready-made infrastructure solutions, VK Cloud, in partnership with 1C Firm, provides an opportunity to quickly connect the entire range of cloud solutions for your business: from cloud infrastructure to end applications that support the business.

 1C: GRM ("Ready Workplace") is a convenient and intuitive interface through which you can connect and deploy the infrastructure in a couple of clicks, as well as receive qualified support.